Top 12 Quality Coordinator Skills to Put on Your Resume

 11. Project Management

-Project management is the process of planning, executing, and overseeing a project to achieve specific goals within given constraints, such as time, quality, and budget.
-For a Quality Coordinator, it involves ensuring that project deliverables meet the required standards and specifications.
+Project management is planning, executing, and steering work to hit goals within time, scope, budget, and quality constraints.
+For a Quality Coordinator, it ensures deliverables meet the bar—every time.

 Why It's Important